What’s a Zero-Day Attack? A Diagram of the Vulnerability Timeline

 Let’s look at the timeline a little more closely.

 Vulnerability Introduced.
-99 times out of 100, this is a simple programming error or oversight that could have happened years ago.
-If no one knows about it, there’s no one to exploit it, so it remains benign.
+Almost all vulnerabilities are born of a simple programming error or oversight.
+Amazingly, it’s often something that could have happened years ago.
+If no one knows about it, no one knows to exploit it, and no one knows it needs to be fixed, so it remains completely benign.

 Vulnerability Discovered by Hackers.
 Once discovered, the race is on.
 Hackers try to keep it to themselves for as long as possible so as to delay any fix.

-This begins what I call the Window of Complete Vulnerability: there’s a vulnerability, there is malware exploiting it that anti-malware software cannot yet detect, and there is no fix.
-There’s little you can do.
+This begins what I call the Window of Complete Vulnerability: there’s a vulnerability, there is malware exploiting it that security software cannot yet detect, and there is no fix.
+Other than making sure to practice safe computing, there’s little you can do.

 Malware Exploiting Vulnerability Discovered.
-At some point, the existence of the problem becomes public knowledge, usually when someone finds and reverse-engineers the malware.
+At some point, the existence of the problem becomes public knowledge — usually when someone finds and reverse-engineers the malware exploiting the vulnerability.

 Anti-malware Detection Updated.
 As new malware is discovered, anti-malware tool vendors add information to their databases so the program can detect it.
 This is why it’s so critical to keep your anti-malware databases as up to date as possible.
 Without the latest updates, your scanners will not know how to detect the latest threats.

 This begins what I call the period of Partial Vulnerability.
 The malware can now be detected and blocked by anti-malware tools.
 This is only partial safety, though, because the vulnerability in the operating system has not yet been fixed.
-New malware will be written making use of the same vulnerability, attempting to stay one step ahead of the anti-malware vendors.
+New malware will be written making use of the same vulnerability as they attempt to stay one step ahead of anti-malware vendors.

 Vulnerability Fixed.
 At some point, Microsoft releases a patch fixing the underlying problem and removing the vulnerability.
-Systems that take the update including the fix are now safe.
+Systems that take the update are now safe from that particular vulnerability.
 Malware attempting to exploit the vulnerability on those systems will fail.
 This is why it’s important to make sure your operating system is updated regularly.

 • Restore your computer to a backup image taken before the infection.

 • If you don’t have a backup, try a system restore to a point prior to the infection.
-This isn’t guaranteed, but depending on the specific malware involved, it might help.
+This isn’t guaranteed, but depending on the specific malware involved, it could help.

 • Check with your anti-malware tool vendor immediately.
 Update the tool’s database and perform a full scan.
-Keep updating regularly; I recommend daily.
+Keep updating regularly; I recommend daily (which, fortunately, most security software does by defaults).

-• If you can, figure out what you did to allow the infection, and if possible, don’t do it again.
+• If you can, figure out what you did to allow the malware onto your machine.
+If possible, don’t do that again.

 • Take system updates regularly in the hopes that the vulnerability will be resolved quickly.